 When it comes to fathers and family courts, much has changed.
-In recent years, for instance, courts have increasingly encouraged — and even pushed — for mutual agreements of shared parental custody.
+In recent years, courts have increasingly encouraged — and even pushed — for mutual agreements of shared parental custody.
 In fact, many courts today start with a presumption of joint legal custody, and are open to and encouraging of shared residential custody.
-It is still quite rare, however, for a father to receive full custody of his children.
-It’s not impossible, however.
+It is still quite rare, however, for a father to gain full custody of his children.

 If both parents are willing to make it work, joint custody is often the ideal situation for children.
-However, if it is clear that a father should fight for full custody, the good news is that the courts may not be as locked into traditional parenting roles as many fathers might fear.
+However, if it is clear that a father should fight for full custody, the courts may not be as locked into traditional parenting roles as many fathers might fear.

 Still, petitioning for sole physical custody is rare.
 Most divorces end with shared custody because it is often the best scenario for the child.
 But if there is reason to fight for full custody — if safety is an issue, if a a father is by far the most involved parent, and if it is in the best-interest of the child — there are routes forward.
 Here is what advice experts have for fathers seeking full custody.

 1. Understand What Full Custody Entails

 Take a breath and reflect.
 Do you really want your kids full-time?
 It’s an honest question.
 You could be seeking custody for the wrong reason and it could hinder things for you and your kids.
 “If you’re upset your wife is leaving you for another man, and you know the one thing she cares about in the world are the kids,” says Davis.
 “And you hate her guts and you want to punish her.
 That’s not a good enough reason.”